voc0der/Skip-Game-Launcher/README.md

-# bnetgamelaunchers
+# Battle.Net.Game.Launchers

-Literally zero fluff, makes use of the new battle.net game launcher commands to launch games.
-Default install path only.
+For compatibility your Battle.net install base path must be: C:\Program Files (x86)\Battle.net<br />

-For compatibility your Battle.net install base path must be: C:\Program Files (x86)\Battle.net The games can be elsewhere.
+The games can be elsewhere.

-what it does: it just extracts a 0kb file that has 1 line:
+What it does: extracts a 0kb file that has 1 line for fluff so it can run:
 ```
 echo why you do this windowz
 ```